What Paperwork Do I Need to Sell My House UK? An Essential Guide [Updated May 2024]

 The Property Information Form (TA6) is a comprehensive document that provides crucial information about your property to the buyer.
 This form includes details about boundaries, disputes, and insurance.
 It’s essential to complete the TA6 form accurately and honestly to avoid potential compensation claims.

 Typically, the TA6 form should be filled out at the commencement of the conveyancing process.
-By providing detailed and accurate information about your property, you can ensure potential buyers are well informed and avoid any unexpected surprises that could derail the sale.
+By providing detailed and accurate information about your property, you can ensure mortgage lenders and potential buyers are well informed and avoid any unexpected surprises that could derail the sale.

 Fittings and Contents Form (TA10)